strelec/MemoryBeast/README.md

 In terms of classic map-reduce paradigm, you could say the clusters are map and ruby frontend is the reduce.
 The ruby frontend is also in charge of dispatching the data to all the clusters.

+Limitations
+---

+The only permamanent limitation of this engine is inability to join multiple JSON files together.
+You can have multiple tables, but you can only select from one at the time.

 Server
 ===